Stalker2106x/ComuStrike_Server/README.md

 █─███▀█─██─██─█▄█─███─██─██▄▄▄▄─███─████─▄─▄██─███─▄▀███─▄█▀█
 █▄▄▄▄▄▀▄▄▄▄▀▄▄▄▀▄▄▄▀▀▄▄▄▄▀▀▄▄▄▄▄▀▀▄▄▄▀▀▄▄▀▄▄▀▄▄▄▀▄▄▀▄▄▀▄▄▄▄▄█

-Unofficial Romustrike server
+Unofficial Romustrike master server

+# Contributors

+- Stalker2106
+- SheatNoisette

 # Pre-built binary

 The server is available in pre-built binaries on Release section

 NOTE: The server uses MySQL "MariaDB" engine to persist data.
-Install any edition from: https://mariadb.com/downloads/
+Install any edition from: https://mariadb.com/downloads/ prior to running the server

-When the setup is complete, you might want to fill your database with default data.
-When you run the server for the first time, pass the switch __--fillDB__

-    ./ComuStrike_Server --fillDB
+To configure your server, you can run it once, and it will create a `config.json` file alongside its binary.
+Just edit the `config.json` file to match your DB settings, and the server should start!

 # From source